 - Provide a clean, dry environment for calves after castration.

+- Inspect the cattle closely for two weeks after castration.
 With latex bands, the scrotum should drop off within seven weeks after castration.

 - Look for swelling, signs of infection, tetanus and abnormal gait.

 - Treat wounds as needed.

 - Get professional help when calves show swelling, severe pain or infection.